Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: An example: Hydrogenic excitons in 2D

 On another note, away from the heavy-hole limit, the term depending on the exciton energies in the first line of Eq.\ \eqref{eq: exciton--exciton potential effective} is nonzero.
-This term indicates that the effective potential between excitons is not only due to the scattering processes that take place between the individual constituents, but has a part purely due to the Pauli exchange principle incorporated by the presence of $\mathcal{K}^{\mathrm{c}}$.
-In the regime of similar masses this term is of the same order as that of the third line, and thus we expect to significantly influence the binding energies of biexcitons.
+This term indicates that the effective potential between excitons is not only a result of the scattering processes that take place between the individual constituents, but has a part originating purely from the Pauli exchange principle incorporated by the presence of $\mathcal{K}^{\mathrm{c}}$.
+In the regime of similar masses this term is of the same order as that of the third line, and thus we expect it to significantly influence the binding energies of biexcitons.
 This contrasts with the study of Ref.\ \cite{cam2022symmetry} on exciton--exciton interactions in transition-metal dichalcogenides, where the biexciton energies are obtained by considering only the effect of our $\mathcal{U}^{\mathrm{c}}$ when $m_{c} = m_{v}$.

 In summary, we have shown how the potential of Eq.\ \eqref{eq: exciton--exciton potential effective} reproduces the Heitler--London singlet and triplet potentials in the limit of heavy holes.
 This equivalence is exact in the case of hydrogen-like excitons with a $1 / r$ electron--hole attraction and we expect similar results for other more realistic interactions.
 In particular, it would be interesting to consider a potential of the Rytova-Keldysh type, which more accurately models the attraction between electrons and holes in many quasi-2D systems and semiconductor quantum wells.
 Given the fact that for this interaction the wave functions cannot be obtained in an analytic closed form, in this work we have focused on the idealized Coulomb scenario and leave the investigation of more complicated potentials for future works with a more numerical focus.